maggiehsuan/disaster_response_pipelines_project/README.md

 3. Flask Web App
 - Add data visualizations using Plotly in the web app.
 - Run.py	Flask Web App (display visualization from the datasets, the app accept messages from users and returns classification results for 36 categories of disaster events)

+## Licensing, Authors, Acknowledgements

+This app is part of the Udacity Data Scientist Nanodegree.
+The data was provided by Figure Eight.